OctopusDeploy/blog/blog/2025-06/good-aws-lambda-deployments/index.md

 1. Uploading a versioned deployment artifact (zip) keeps your deployment reproducible — you're consistently deploying the same tested artifact, not whatever is built manually.
 2. Using S3 avoids the AWS CLI’s `50MB` direct upload limit for Lambda code, which can block larger functions from deploying cleanly.
 3. Promoting code across environments is simpler when the artifact doesn’t change between stages.
-4. S3 based deployments allow greater flexibility in integrating with CI/CD pipelines.
+4. S3-based deployments allow greater flexibility in integrating with CI/CD pipelines.
 You can have your build process push artifacts to S3 once, or you can have the deployment pipeline upload them to S3.

 ## Deploy with SAM and CloudFormation

 Defining your function and supporting resources in an AWS [SAM](https://aws.amazon.com/serverless/sam/) template and using it as the foundation for your Lambda deployment provides a more scalable and repeatable approach compared to other methods:

-1. AWS SAM templates provide a simplified syntax that makes defining Lambda functions, supporting resources, and permissions much easier than writing a large CloudFormation template
+1. AWS SAM templates provide a simplified syntax that makes defining Lambda functions, supporting resources, and permissions much easier than writing a large CloudFormation template.
 2. SAM templates are just an extension of AWS CloudFormation, so you still get the reliability and auditability of the CloudFormation engine: Stack events, change sets, and rollback protection are all included.
-3. SAM supports AWS best practices, such as the logical separation of resources, environment variables, and IAM controls scoped to the Lambda function, which encourages a secure application architecture.
+3. SAM supports AWS best practices, like the logical separation of resources, environment variables, and IAM controls scoped to the Lambda function, which encourages a secure application architecture.

 These advantages make SAM more than just a template format.
 It's a toolkit for building and deploying serverless applications.
-For example, here is an example SAM file that can be used to deploy a Lambda function using the Java runtime:
+For example, here's an example SAM file you can use to deploy a Lambda function using the Java runtime:

 ```yaml
 AWSTemplateFormatVersion: '2010-09-09'